 While fetching the records from Mongo DB, you can skip the records that are already been displayed to the user.
 Similarly, to load the data faster, you can limit the number of records to be fetched from Mongo DB in one request.
 To display the latest entries added, you can sort the records fetched from Mongo DB.

-- Let us know your name, email, and country.
+- Send us your name, email, and country.

 - An invoice will be emailed to you.